-- •Get everyone to lie down, away from windows, lock doors and secure in place. - •Do not evacuate rooms or buildings if you are safely secured unless told to do so by police or unless it is absolutely clear that it is safe to do so. - •If you must flee the immediate area of gunfire, run in a zigzag pattern and try to utilize any obstructions between you and the gunfire.
-Try not to run down a long hallway. - •Call 911 (or 9-911 from campus phone).
-Remain calm and provide as much information as requested to provide a proper emergency response. - •If you are in an open area, move swiftly away from the sound of gunfire and find safe cover positions.
-Try to get inside or behind a building. - •Wait and listen for directions from police.
+- Get everyone to lie down, away from windows, lock doors and secure in place. - Do not evacuate rooms or buildings if you are safely secured unless told to do so by police or unless it is absolutely clear that it is safe to do so. - If you must flee the immediate area of gunfire or a threat, run away from the gunfire or threat and try to utilize any obstructions between you and the gunfire or threat. - Call 911 (or 9-911 from campus phone).
+Remain calm and provide as much information as requested to provide a proper emergency response. - If you are in an open area, move swiftly away from the sound of gunfire and find safe cover positions.
+Try to get inside or behind a building. - Wait and listen for directions from police.